FabiowQuixada/isml-linter/docs/rules/no-isscript.md

 # "no-isscript" Rule

-Disallows &lt;isscript /> tags in templates.
-As a best practice, keep logic in separate `.js` files and then require them.
+Disallows `<isscript />` tags in templates.
+As a best practice, keep logic in separate _.js_ files and then require them.

 ## :exclamation: Deprecated
 Consider using "[disallow-tags][disallow-tags]" rule instead.